2022 Nobel Prize in Physics and the End of Mechanistic Materialism: Epilogue

-Yet, assuming additional reality independent of available information is not in the spirit of Wheeler's proposal (and not even parsimonious).
+Yet, assuming existence of objective physical reality is not necessarily in the spirit of quantum mechanics and certainly is not the only option.
 If we restrain from such a ``realist'' urge, we may say that there is one description (density matrix, or a vector state) and the corresponding reality related to Alice, and another one related to Bob.
-Taking such a view literally to a certain extent is the position of Rovelli's ``relational interpretation'' of quantum mechanics.
-According to this interpretation, there is nothing anthropocentric here, i.e.\ Alice and Bob have no unique role, and we could speak about the quantum state (and ``reality'' in some sense) from the perspective of any physical system -- since the state (wave function) is here observer-dependent and just encapsulates relations between the observed system and the reference system (i.e.\ observer).
+Taking such a view of ``two different realities'' literally to a certain extent is the position of Rovelli's ``relational interpretation'' of quantum mechanics.
+According to this interpretation, there is nothing anthropocentric here, i.e.\ Alice and Bob have no unique role, and we could speak about the quantum state (and ``reality'' in some sense) from the perspective of any physical system -- since the state (wavefunction, or density matrix) is here observer-dependent and just encapsulates relations between the observed system and the reference system (i.e.\ observer).
 This is understood in a similar way as the lengths and time intervals are relative to observers (i.e.\ reference frames) in the theory of relativity.
-Another way to interpret different descriptions of reality by Alice and Bob which may be ostensibly conflicting and yet both correct is offered by the ``quantum Bayesianism'' (QBist) interpretation of quantum mechanics.
+Another way to interpret different descriptions of reality by Alice and Bob -- which may be ostensibly conflicting and yet both correct -- is offered by the ``quantum Bayesianism'' (QBist) interpretation of quantum mechanics.
 Here, the quantum state merely represents (rational) degrees of belief that an agent can have about the outcomes of possible measurements.
 Yet another would be a reading of the Copenhagen interpretation where the collapse occurs strictly subjectively, and which goes hand in hand with the ontology of idealism \cite{ToTheRescue}.
+In this view, the subjective experiences are the only well-defined and real things in the universe, but interpreting \emph{when} these experiences occur is highly observer-dependent.
+For example, Alice's subjective experience of seeing her spin measurement outcome has not occurred nor have become well-defined from Bob's viewpoint until either he learns the result from her or performs his own spin measurement that indirectly reveals Alice's outcome.

 It is beyond the scope of this paper to discuss in more detail the mentioned views.
 Nevertheless, it is very dubious whether, and in what sense, one can say that the universe is non-local, according to these interpretations.
 In all of these views, the wave-function collapse after Alice's measurement happens only from her perspective, and it is essentially nothing else but the update of knowledge (or degrees of belief) Alice has both about her and about Bob's particle.
 The fact that Bob's particle is distant makes the update of knowledge, per se, nothing more mysterious than if Bertlman would send a sock from his pair to Andromeda galaxy, and only afterward would present us the other one from the pair: our update of the knowledge about the distant sock based on the one that we have just witnessed would be instantaneous, irrespectively of the light years of distance.
 Nonetheless, we most certainly would not describe the situation as a case of faster-than-light interaction -- instead, we would simply say that we found out something about the distant sock.
 Note that no change in the ``reality of Bob's particle'' happens from Bob's viewpoint after Alice's measurement, and thus there is no objective non-local influence of Alice on the distant particle.